kearry/myapp/DECISION-LOG.md

 5. **Scalability**: Does this support future development and growth?
 6. **Industry Impact**: Does this contribute to advancement of creative methodologies?
 7. **Character Authenticity**: Does this serve character psychology over plot convenience?
+8. **Quality Standards**: Does this maintain or improve professional development standards?

 ## Next Major Decision Required
 **Episode 4-6 Development Approach**: Apply Character Simulation Technique systematically to complete shared foundation, focusing on David Park Guardian revelation and banking family warning sequences.

 ---
-*Last Updated: 2025-07-01*
+*Last Updated: 2025-07-03*
-*Status: Episode 3 "Bloodlines" complete using Character Simulation Technique for action development, ready for Episodes 4-6 systematic completion*
+*Status: QA System operational, repository verified conflict-free, ready for Episodes 4-6 systematic development*